The Ultimate Guide to Giving Back in Central Pennsylvania

 The Mechanicsburg Area School District looks out for kids who may need a little extra help at home through Operation Wildcat.
 School counselors identify kids within the district who need books, clothes, furniture, bikes and even holiday meals, and Operation Wildcat provides for those needs.
 Hundreds of families have been assisted since OW’s founding in 2006.

-Our director of recruiting and business development, Ali Weiand, and her family live in the MASD and have participated in Operation Wildcat’s charitable efforts.
+Our vice president, Ali Weiand, and her family live in the MASD and have participated in Operation Wildcat’s charitable efforts.
 Often OW reaches out through school newsletters that come home with her kids from school, letting parents know what needs are within the district.

 When there’s a fire in the community, people reach out to OW right away knowing donations can be taken to the devastated family.
 And when OW puts out a call for a specific item, whether it’s a new desk for a boy who wants one for Christmas or a washer for a family that just moved from a foreign country, the families in the school district respond to fill those needs.